How to Lose Belly Fat: A 30-Day Plan for Beginners

 Final Thoughts

-Learning how to lose belly fat is less about any single workout or food and more about stacking small, boring habits for long enough to let biology do its job.
 Run this 30-day plan cleanly, take progress photos at day 1 and day 30, and you'll have proof that your body responds to consistency — not gimmicks.
+The belly is stubborn, but it's not immune to thermodynamics.

 If you're ready to go deeper, check out our HIIT Workout Plan for Beginners for your next training phase, or subscribe to the LeanBodyEngine newsletter for weekly evidence-based fat-loss breakdowns.